Replanning the Brooklyn Marine Terminal (BMT)

 Speed of the process; use of a NYS process that doesn’t give community and City Council as much influence.

-During the August Zoom webinar, they said that they hope to finish this process by early next year that has now been extended 3 months to March 2025).
+During the August Zoom webinar, they said that they hope to finish the community engagement process by early next year.
+That has now been extended 3 months to March 2025).
 It is that fast because they are using a NYS General Project Plan (GPP) process NOT the NYC process for rezoning, a Uniform Land Use Review Procedure (ULURP).
 As this is becoming NYC property, we think the ULURP rezoning process should be used.
 The community should demand a ULURP process as it allows for more community input.
 Scroll down for more about ULURP.

 Does the Task Force have a written agreement with the EDC?